jamestomasino/blog.tomasino.org/content/post/food.md

 a few unique delicacies that you absolutely must try if you visit.
 Being the two staple products, the seafood is naturally excellent and you can find a number of tasty lamb dishes all around the country.
-Let's look at a few of our family favorites!
+But that's not all there is… Let's look at some of our family favorites!

 {{< figure src="/images/pylsa.jpg" caption="Pylsa með öllu (Icelandic Hot Dog with everything) ">}}